haxoranix/Idbuild/README.md

 # KIIT-digital-id-card-builder
-© 2021 KIIT Digital ID Card Builder | Developed by Aryamitra Chaudhuri This project is copyrighted by the author, you're requested not to clone or fork this.
+© 2021 KIIT Digital ID Card Builder | Developed by Aryamitra Chaudhuri <br>
+This project is copyrighted by the author, you're requested not to clone or fork this.

 # NOTE